arunahuja94/react-native-flip-card-plus/README.md

 # react-native-flip-card-plus

-> The card component which has a motion of flip for React Native(Android) with gestures
+> The card component which has a motion of flip for React Native(Android/ios) with gestures

 ## Installation